-The campus is authorized under the Act to release directory information concerning students.
+The campus is authorized under FERPA to release directory information concerning students.
 This includes the student's name, address, e-mail address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, degrees and awards received, and the most recent educational agency or institution attended by the student.
 Written requests specifying information not to be released should be sent to the College of Extended Education & Global Engagement.

 Refund checks are mailed to your local mailing address.
 You should receive your refund in two to four weeks.

 Credit card refunds are in the form of a credit on account.

 See Drop and Refund Policy for details regarding withdrawal and refunds.

 Requests for retroactive refunds due to extenuating circumstances must be received within six months of the last day of the course.

 Requests for retroactive credit due to extenuating circumstances will be processed for up to one calendar year after the course ends.
 Students will pay the registration fees and a $25 late fee per course.